jevgenik/manuals/Linux/text_manipulation.md

-- `tee` - read from standard input and write to standard output and files (install with `sudo apt install tee`)
+- `tee` - read from standard input and write to standard output and files install with `sudo apt install tee`
+          Convenient to write logs to file and print them to stdout at the same time (python script.py | tee log.txt)
           `echo "Hello World" | tee hello.txt` - write "Hello World" to hello.txt and print it to stdout
           `echo "Hello World" | tee -a hello.txt` - append "Hello World" to hello.txt and print it to stdout

 #### Sed is a stream editor for filtering and transforming text (install with `sudo apt install sed`)